 I am an Assistant Professor of Political Science at Emory University.
-I study social organization and governance in fragile and emerging states.
-I use agent based models to study how social organizations promote cooperation and enhance welfare across a wide variety of contexts from illicit organizations such as terrorist and insurgent organizations, but also amongst states and voters.
-I also use field experiments and conduct impact evaluations to study social organization, accountability, fraud, and political mobilization in emerging democracies.
+I study legitimacy and governance in fragile and emerging states.
+I use agent based models to study how social organizations (particularly illicit organizations like terrorist and insurgent groups and gangs) organize, as well as when, how and why these organizations provide services.
+I also use field experiments and conduct impact evaluations to study social organization, cooperation, accountability, fraud, and political mobilization enhances legitimacy (or not) in emerging democracies.

 Prior to Emory, I was a Postdoctoral Research Associate on the Empirical Studies of Conflict Project at Princeton University.
 I received my PhD in Political Science at the University of California, San Diego.